-- Enroute travel, lodging and transportation including IBA/personally procured airfare, government issued airline tickets-CBA, POV mileage, tolls, taxis, etc.
+- En route travel, lodging, meals and transportation including individually billed account/personally procured airfare, government-issued airline tickets-commercially billed account, privately owned vehicle mileage, tolls, taxis, etc.

-- All Temporary Quarters Subsistence Expenses, including lodging and meals
+- All Temporary Quarters Subsistence Expenses, or TQSE including lodging and meals

 - Mobile Home Transportation

-The Relocation Services Company (RSC) home sale program remains non-taxable.
-This program is where residences of transferees are purchased under a RSC supplier contract and then sold in a separate independent transaction.
-The cost of those residential sales will continue to be governed by Internal Revenue Service (IRS) Revenue Rule 2005-74 and are not taxable income to employees.
+The Relocation Services Company home sale program remains non-taxable.
+Under this program, residences of transferees are purchased under a RSC supplier contract and then sold in a separate independent transaction.
+The cost of those residential sales will continue to be governed by IRS Revenue Rule 2005-74 and are not taxable income to employees.

 A mandatory 22% Federal Withholding Tax (FWT), applicable 6.2% FICA Tax and 1.45% Medicare Tax is withheld from all taxable entitlements and deposited with the Internal Revenue Service (IRS).

 State and Local taxes are not withheld; consult with your local tax advisor to determine if your PCS wages are taxable under your state and local governments current regulations.

 The Relocation Income Tax Allowance (RITA) is available to offset the impact of taxes to all employees who incur taxable PCS entitlements after they receive their PCS W2 and file Federal, State and Local Taxes.
 See how to file a RITA claim here.